gro1m/azure-dp100/README.md

 After you've created or attached compute targets in your workspace, you can use them to run specific workloads; such as experiments.

 To use a particular compute target, you can specify it in the appropriate parameter for an experiment run configuration or estimator.
-For example, the following code configures an estimator to use the compute target named aml-cluster:
+For example, the following code configures an estimator to use the compute target named `aml-cluster`:
 ```python
 from azureml.core import Environment
 from azureml.train.estimator import Estimator